Loading Dock Safety Tips to Prevent Injuries

 Closing the receiving dock door is the most obvious solution, right?
 Well, not always!

 See, many daily activities including the hustle and bustle of summer make this task very difficult to accomplish.
 Often times these dock doors are left open for good reason.
-Whether it be to receive a constant influx of freight, or simply to keep the warehouse well-ventilated, there is always a good reason.
+Whether it be to receive a constant influx of freight, or simply to keep your warehouse well-ventilated, there is always a good reason.
 Not to mention that opening these dock doors is not always the quickest procedure, and some carriers need to hurry up and offload the freight.
 The ability to pull up and offload as quickly as possible allows them to get to their next drop on-time.
 They can't always wait around for someone to open the warehouse to them.

 Sure, opening the doors isn't usually a huge hassle.
 But having them open already can indeed shave off those precious extra few minutes.